pachyderm/pachyderm/doc/docs/master/getting-started/local-installation.md

       If you run `pachctl version` without the flag `--client-only`, the command times
       out.
 This is expected behavior because Pachyderm has not been deployed yet (`pachd` is not yet running).

 !!!
+Tip
+    If you are new to Pachyderm, try [Pachyderm Shell](../../deploy-manage/manage/pachctl-shell/){target=_blank}.
+This add-on tool suggests `pachctl` commands as you type.
+It will help you learn Pachyderm's main commands faster.

+!!!
 Note "Architecture"
       A look at [Pachyderm high-level architecture diagram](../../deploy-manage/#overview)